Error-mitigated quantum metrology via enhanced virtual purification: Introduction

 Quantum metrology is one of the most promising applications of quantum science and technology~\cite{PhysRevLett.96.010401,maccone2021,RevModPhys.89.035002,RevModPhys.90.035005}.
 Quantum resources, such as coherence and entanglement, can be employed to enhance the sensitivity to reach the Heisenberg limit.
 However, due to the existence of decoherence or other sources of noise, the achievable precision and sensitivity of quantum metrology could be limited~\cite{Davidovich2011,Madalin2012,Dobrzanski18}.

-Quantum error correction (QEC) is a promising approach to address noise limitations in quantum metrology, with numerous studies demonstrating its potential to enhance measurement precision~\cite{PhysRevLett.112.150802,PhysRevLett.112.080801,robust2015,PhysRevLett.115.200501,PhysRevLett.122.040502,Liang2018}.
-However, practical implementation of QEC faces significant challenges, including noise in ancillary qubits, imperfect error correction operations, and often unrealistic theoretical assumptions.
-Though much progress has been made recently~\cite{Acharya2025,PhysRevLett.129.030501,zhongchu23}, the current stage of quantum technology is still in the early phase of the noisy intermediate-scale quantum (NISQ) era, which takes a long transition towards fully fault-tolerant quantum computing~\cite{zimboras2025myths}.
-In the NISQ era, quantum error mitigation (QEM) has emerged as a practical alternative that can extract useful quantum advantage from imperfect devices~\cite{RevModPhys.95.045005,PhysRevLett.119.180509,PhysRevX.8.031027,PhysRevResearch.3.033098,PhysRevX.11.041036}.
-Unlike QEC, which aims to correct errors in individual quantum circuits, QEM reduces the noise-induced bias in the expectation value by post-processing outputs from an ensemble of noisy circuits.
-This approach significantly relaxes the experimental precision requirements compared to full QEC, making it particularly suitable for near-term quantum devices~\cite{PhysRevLett.129.250503,PhysRevA.109.022410,kwon2025virtualpurificationcomplementsquantum,hama2023quantum}.
+Quantum error correction (QEC) is a promising approach to address noise limitations in quantum metrology, with numerous studies demonstrating its potential to enhance measurement precision~\cite{PhysRevLett.112.150802,PhysRevLett.112.080801,robust2015,PhysRevLett.115.200501,PhysRevLett.122.040502,Liang2018}. {Nevertheless, certain scenarios exist where QEC cannot effectively suppress noise, e.g., noise is proportional to the signal, as established by the Hamiltonian-not-in-Lindblad-span (HNLS) condition~\cite{zhou18}.
+Furthermore, practical implementation of QEC faces significant challenges, including noise in ancillary qubits, imperfect error correction operations, large timescales of error correction schemes, and often unrealistic theoretical assumptions~\cite{Shettell_2021}.
+Therefore, quantum error mitigation (QEM)~\cite{RevModPhys.95.045005,PhysRevLett.119.180509,PhysRevX.8.031027,PhysRevResearch.3.033098,PhysRevX.11.041036} has emerged as a practical alternative to mitigate errors in quantum metrology within the current stage of quantum technology~\cite{PhysRevLett.129.250503,PhysRevA.109.022410,kwon2025virtualpurificationcomplementsquantum,hama2023quantum}.
+Unlike QEC, which aims to correct errors in individual quantum circuits, QEM significantly relaxes the experimental precision requirements by post-processing outputs from an ensemble of noisy circuits.
+Particularly, in scenarios where the HNLS condition is violated, QEM can also be employed to complement QEC strategies for quantum metrology~\cite{kwon2025virtualpurificationcomplementsquantum}.}

 Since virtual state purification (VSP)~\cite{PhysRevX.11.041036,PhysRevX.11.031057} does not require characterization of noise models, existing error-mitigated quantum metrology protocols are based primarily on it~\cite{PhysRevLett.129.250503,PhysRevA.109.022410,kwon2025virtualpurificationcomplementsquantum}.
 The basic idea of VSP is to exponentially suppress errors using collective measurements of $m$ copies of the target quantum state $\rho$ to measure the values with respect to the state $\rho^m/\tr(\rho^m)$.
 However, this approach imposes stringent requirements: (i) both input and ideal output states must remain pure throughout the protocol, and (ii) the noiseless component must dominate the noisy output state.
 These conditions become particularly challenging in quantum metrology applications, where repeated channel use for parameter encoding leads to large system sizes or deep quantum circuits.
 Consequently, error accumulation causes significant misalignment between the dominant noisy component and the ideal output state, leading to the failure of VSP.